Norman Partridge

 His short stories are collected in the volumes Mr. Fox and Other Feral Tales, Bad Intentions, and The Man with the Barbed Wire Fists.

 Partridge works as the library's evening circulation supervisor at Saint Mary's College of California.
 He gave a campus reading of Dark Harvest on October 30, 2019.

-In October of 2010, Cemetery Dance announced the "Four Days of Halloween" Limited Edition promotional offer, where from October 29, 2010 to November 1, 2010, they would be offering 10/31: The Butcher's Tale by Norman Partridge, setting the print run at however many books were ordered in that window.
+In October 2010, Cemetery Dance announced the "Four Days of Halloween" Limited Edition promotional offer, where from October 29, 2010 to November 1, 2010, they would be offering 10/31: The Butcher's Tale by Norman Partridge, setting the print run at however many books were ordered in that window.
 As of July, 2022, there has been no development on this book, and apparently no plans from Partridge to deliver a manuscript.